-The Digital Wahkohtowin & Cultural Governance Lab is an initiative facilitated by Dr. Jas M. Morgan at X University (more information about the ongoing name change can be found here).
+The Digital Wahkohtowin & Cultural Governance Lab is an initiative facilitated by Dr. Jas M. Morgan at Toronto Metropolitan University.

 An award-winning writer, art critic, curator, editor, Indigenous cultural policy expert, and decolonial and critical museology scholar, Morgan will oversee ground-breaking research Hubs advancing Indigenous sovereignties, governance, and ownership in arts, heritage, and culture.